 Attorney Chris Spring offers:

-Call us at (617) 513-9444 if you were recently arrested for allegedly operating under the influence in Lowell, Massachusetts.
+Call or contact us online if you were recently arrested for allegedly operating under the influence in Lowell, Massachusetts.
 We can explain your rights during a free case review.

 The Commonwealth of Massachusetts takes operating under the influence crimes very seriously.
 Prosecutors will work hard to achieve a guilty verdict as a lesson for other drivers in Massachusetts.
 The best way to protect yourself during the criminal justice process is to hire an experienced attorney, such as Attorney Chris Spring.
 A criminal defense lawyer in Lowell will explain the state’s OUI laws and help you create a defense.

 Hiring a criminal defense attorney can come with many benefits.
 Attorney Spring has practiced the area of OUI and DWI law for many years.
 He and his team accept both misdemeanor and felony operating under the influence cases.
 We can help you with any type of OUI case, including one involving a serious car accident with bodily injuries.

 Operating under the influence in Massachusetts is a serious crime with penalties to match.
 The official definition of OUI in the Commonwealth is being in control of a vehicle, on a public road, with a blood alcohol concentration (BAC) percentage at or above 0.08%, or after consuming enough drugs or alcohol to impair your ability to safely drive.
 You could receive an OUI charge in Lowell even with a BAC that is lower than the legal limit if the officer conducting the traffic stop believes you are intoxicated enough to diminish your ability to operate the vehicle.

 The penalties if the courts convict you of operating under the influence will increase if you are a repeat offender.
 They can also increase if you caused a car accident with serious bodily injuries or deaths.
 The general OUI penalties in Massachusetts are as follows: